STHEe/STHEe/README.md

   I currently work as software engineer at [OD Tecnologia].
   Born in Araxá, Brasil.
 Most of school made in Belgium and currently in my last year of college at UNIARAXÁ. <br />
-  Focused on using software to make people happy and been helpful for the community.
+  Focused on using software to make people happy and be helpful for the community.
 </p>

 ## My Tech Stack